 How to Become a Participant

 The Executive Leadership Institute (ELI) operates on a cohort basis.
 Candidates must be nominated to apply.
-Nominations are made by the University President, a campus Chancellor, an institute’s Vice President, the UT Foundation’s President or a System Vice President.
-From applications, between fifteen and twenty candidates are selected to participate.
-For the upcoming cohort, we are not accepting nominations prior to July 1, 2021.
+Nominations are made by the University President, a campus Chancellor, an institute’s Vice President, the UT Foundation’s President, or a System Vice President.
+Between twenty and twenty-five candidates are selected to participate.
+For the upcoming cohort, we are accepting nominations beginning July 15, 2022.

-- Dec.
-13-14, 2021.
-Institute for Public Service, Government Relations and Advocacy, University of Tennessee Foundation, and University of Tennessee Southern.
+- December 1-2, 2022 Institute for Public Service, Government Relations and Advocacy, University of Tennessee Foundation.
 Nashville and Pulaski, TN.

 The program requirements are to:

-- Participate in six two-day onsite Academy sessions spaced at roughly six-week intervals, each requiring one or two overnight stays (stays depend on travel distance from your home base).
-Attendance is mandatory.
+- Participate in six two-day onsite Academy sessions plus one one-day orientation session spaced at six-week intervals, each requiring one or two overnight stays (stays depend on travel distance from your home base).
+Attendance is mandatory for each program as scheduled from opening to closing segment.

-- Enroll in the Executive Leadership Institute’s online course.
-Here you find the comprehensive source for all the documents and materials associated with the ELI along with assignments for completing an orientation to the program and discovering more in-depth understanding of every element of the program and its emphasis on enterprise leadership.
-The online course also provides a venue for discussions, conferencing and collaborating with your colleagues in the program.
+- Enroll in the Executive Leadership Institute’s online course and complete the periodic assignments throughout the program term.
+The online course is also a comprehensive repository for all the documents and materials associated with the ELI along with documents and videos for discovering more in-depth understanding of every element of the program and its emphasis on enterprise leadership.
+The online course also provides a venue for discussions, conferencing, and collaborating with your colleagues in the program.
 This private course is limited only to your ELI class and the program directors.

-- Engage with a confidential personal executive coach who will work with you over 10-12 one-hour sessions within the year (approximately one every four weeks with an occasional two in a month).
+- Engage with a confidential personal executive coach who will collaborate with you over 10-12 one-hour sessions within the year (approximately one every four weeks with an occasional two in a month).

-- Complete personal leadership assessments during the program year.
-These are selected to provide you insights to your current leadership strengths and blind spots.
-All assessments help you develop your goals for improvement using your IDP.
+- Complete different personal leadership assessments during the program year.
+These are selected to provide you insights to our current leadership strengths and blind spots.
+All assessments help you develop your goals for improvement of your leadership as well as career development.
 Your executive coach and your consultant will use these data as part of their work with you.
 These are not optional assignments.
 However, they are confidential.
-We collect the data to provide you useful benchmarks and to improve the program, but we do not reveal your individual assessments.
+We will collect assessment data from you and your colleagues to provide you useful benchmarks and to improve the program, but we do not reveal your individual assessments.

 How to be Successful